QuantGen/BGData/README.md

 ```

 ### Exploring operators
-An `mmMatrix` object (the datatype of the contents of the `@geno` slot of a `BGData` object) behaves like any other matrix, even though its data is stored on the filesystem and is never read into memory in its entirety at a given time.
+An `LinkedMatrix` object (the datatype of the contents of the `@geno` slot of a `BGData` object) behaves like any other matrix, even though its data is stored on the filesystem and is never read into memory in its entirety at a given time.
 This allows for convenient analysis of large datasets, with seamless integration into the rest of R's capabilities.
 Subsetting, replacement, and other functions have been implemented.

 ```R
 # Subsetting